 The Computational Hypothesis says: Microphysical processes throughout space-time are constituted by underlying computational processes.

 The Computational Hypothesis says that physics as we know it not the fundamental level of reality.
 Just as chemical processes underlie biological processes, and microphysical processes underlie chemical processes, something underlies microphysical processes.
 Underneath the level of quarks and electrons and photons is a further level: the level of bits.
 These bits are governed by a computational algorithm, which at a higher-level produces the processes that we think of as fundamental particles, forces, and so on.

-The Computational Hypothesis is not as widely believed as the Creation Hypothesis, but some people take it seriously.
-Most famously, Ed Fredkin has postulated that the universe is at bottom some sort of computer.
+Some people take the Computational Hypothesis it seriously.
+Most famously, Edward Fredkin has postulated that the universe is at bottom some sort of computer.
 More recently, Stephen Wolfram has taken up the idea in his book A New Kind of Science, suggesting that at the fundamental level, physical reality may be a sort of cellular automata, with interacting bits governed by simple rules.
 And some physicists have looked into the possibility that the laws of physics might be formulated computationally, or could be seen as the consequence of certain computational principles.

 One might worry that pure bits could not be the fundamental level of reality: a bit is just a 0 or a 1, and reality can't really be zeroes and ones.
 Or perhaps a bit is just a "pure difference" between two basic states, and there can't be a reality made up of pure differences.
 Rather, bits always have to be implemented by more basic states, such as voltages in a normal computer.